 Parent Engagement and Volunteering

 Once a child is admitted to the school, parents are expected to attend monthly parent meetings.
 At these meetings, parents receive updates about the school, the school program, and opportunities to attend parent education workshops on the college admissions process and social emotional development topics related to youth, among others.
-Parents are also encouraraged to volunteer and participate in the school community.
+Parents are also encouraged to volunteer and participate in the school community.
 MWA employs a Parent Volunteer Coordinator, an MWA parent, to help support parent engagement activities.
 Parents also play important roles on both the School Site Council (SSC) and MWA Board.
 The SSC is chaired by a parent and we have a parent representative on the MWA Board.
 Parents are informed about big issues and allowed to provide some input.

 MWA is responsible for screening of volunteers for the protection of students, including fingerprinting and criminal background checks.
 Registered sex offenders under Penal Code section 290 may not serve as volunteers on campus or anywhere or anytime students are present.
 Volunteers working on campus or when students are present who will be unsupervised by certificated personnel at any time must submit to a criminal background check pursuant to Education Code 45125.
 All volunteers who work on campus must have a current TB clearance on file with MWA.